r-grandorder/tri-hermes/en/pages/Lostbelt/ooku.md

 They could easily be gobbled up from behind before they can adapt to the Singularity...Oh yes, I understand.

 **Sessyoin Kiara:**
-I also understand why you would be reluctant to act under the circumstances, {(M) Lord /(F) Lady} Fujimaru, but I think now is the time to do so.
+I also understand why you would be reluctant to act under the circumstances, [♂ Lord /♀ Lady] Fujimaru, but I think now is the time to do so.

 **Sessyoin Kiara:**
 We should Rayshift out of here and go help this last Servant as soon as possible.